2023-03-15 07:00:00

 A duo of Iowa filmmakers is bringing the Heartland to Hollywood.

-Bettendorf natives Scott Beck and Bryan Woods of production company Beck/Woodsthe pair of childhood best friends behind the 2018 post-apocalyptic thriller “A Quiet Place” from Paramount Pictures, are opening up about their new release Sony Pictures’ sci-fi thriller “65” starring two-time Academy Award nominee Adam Driver.
+Bettendorf natives Scott Beck and Bryan Woods of production company Beck/Woodsthe pair of childhood best friends behind the 2018 post-apocalyptic thriller “A Quiet Place” from Paramount Pictures, are opening up regarding their new release Sony Pictures’ sci-fi thriller “65” starring two-time Academy Award nominee Adam Driver.

 The movie follows two crash survivors who land on an unknown planet only to discover that the “unknown” is really earth 65 million years ago.
 Driver plays a pilot Mills and co-stars alongside relative newcomer Ariana Greenblatt, who portrays Koa.